 Rebecca Duncan gained her DAAD-funded PhD in 2015 from Justus-Liebig University, Gießen, and currently teaches in the Division of Literature and Languages at the University of Stirling, UK where she is affiliated to the International Centre for Gothic Studies.
 She has research interests in postcolonial literary and visual cultures, with emphases on Southern Africa, speculative genres, and materialist and ecocritical perspectives.
 Her monograph South African Gothic: Anxiety and Creative Dissent in the Post-Apartheid Imagination and Beyond was released in June 2018.

-Charul (Chuckie) Palmer-Patel started organising the Fantastika conferences in 2013 at Lancaster University, UK, and expanded the conference to journal form in the hopes of maintaining and expanding the Fantastika community after moving back to Canada in 2017.
+Charul (Chuckie) Palmer-Patel started organising the Fantastika conferences in 2013 at Lancaster University, UK, where she completed her PhD in 2017.
+She expanded the conference to journal form in 2016 in the hopes of maintaining and expanding the Fantastika community after moving back to Canada.
 The conference is currently continued on by the editing staff of Fantastika.
 Palmer-Patel's research focuses on Epic Fantasy.
 Her upcoming monography, The Shape of Fantasy: Investigating the Structure of American Heroic Epic Fantasy, is expected out late 2019 or early 2020 with Routledge.
 Her next research project examines women and matriarchy in Fantasy.

 Beata Gubacsi is a final year PhD student at the University of Liverpool, UK working on her research project, Literature of Monstrosity: Posthumanism and the New Weird.
 She has been involved in Bluecoat Liverpool’s science fiction projects as part of her LiNK placement, and co-hosted workshops at the Being Human Festival, Tate Exchange and Nottingham New Art Exchange in 2015-16.
 She has been the co-ordinator of the Current Research in Speculative Fiction Conference since 2017.
 Most recently, she has started writing a column, "Medical Humanities 2.0", for The Polyphony, the blog of the Institute for Medical Humanities at Durham University.